Q-Minh/nihu/dox/tut_function_spaces.md

 \page tut_function_spaces

+[mesh definitions]:\ref tut_mesh_building

 [TOC]

 Introduction {#tut_funspace_intro}
 ============

-Discretised function spaces are meshes extended with shape functions that describe the interpolation of some physical quantity over the mesh's elements.
+Discretised function spaces are meshes extended with shape functions that describe the interpolation scheme of a certain physical quantity over the  elements of the mesh.
 NiHu provides two methods for building function spaces:
-- The first method is to define the function space element-by-element, in a similar manner as mesh definition.
+- The first method is to define the function space element-by-element, similar to [mesh definitions].
 This method is rarely used, only in academic cases.
 - The second method is automatic homogeneous function space view generation from an existing mesh, using a function space generation option.